Dance & Choreography BA(Hons)

 How you'll learn & be assessed

 As part of this innovative choreography and dance degree, you'll participate in dance classes, workshops, seminars, lectures and self-generated projects.
-Based in a supportive environment, you'll be encouraged to push your practice through taking creative risks.
+Based in a supportive environment, you'll be encouraged to push your practice through taking creative risks and pushing the discipline through collaboration.

 You'll work both individually and collaboratively and have the chance to grow alongside professional artists and our industry partners.